-You can search for a class or local Training Center here.
-If the Training Center has listed its classes in our system, you will be able to register for that class online.
-You may also have to call the Training Center or visit the Training Center’s website to inquire about costs and availability, and to register and pay for the class.
-This is because AHA Training Centers are independent businesses that have entered into an agreement with the AHA to provide CPR and first aid training using our current curricula and products.
+You can search for a class or local Training Center (TC) here.
+If the TC has listed its classes in our system, you will be able to register for that class online.
+You may also have to call the TC or visit the TC’s website to inquire about costs and availability, and to register and pay for the class.
+This is because AHA TCs are independent businesses that have entered into an agreement with the AHA to provide CPR and first aid training using our current courses and products.

 What should I wear to class?

-Our CPR and first aid courses involve hands-on practice sessions, so wear something comfortable that you can move around in.
+Our CPR and first aid courses involve hands-on practice sessions, so wear something comfortable.
 If you have long hair, it is best to wear it back.

 How do I get the student materials I need (in the US)?

-First, ask your Training Center.
-The Training Center may offer the course materials to you as part of the overall course.
-The Training Center may also direct you to purchase training materials through the AHA ’s Distributors .
+First, ask your Training Center (TC).
+The TC may offer the course materials to you as part of the overall course.
+The TC may also direct you to purchase training materials through the AHA ’s Distributors .

 How do I get the student materials I need (outside of the US)?